dariomatias-dev/scroll_infinity/README.md

 - Support for both vertical and horizontal scrolling
 - Insertion of `null` values at defined intervals
 - Optional header widget support
+- Optional scrollbars
+- Custom retry button on error
+- Support for initial items
+- Real item index mapping when using intervals

 ## Usage Example